What is chronic myeloid leukaemia (CML)?

 We have more information about general symptoms of leukaemia.

-Causes and risk factors of chronic myeloid leukaemia (CML)
+Causes of chronic myeloid leukaemia (CML)

 • Age